danilnagy/dmc/_posts/2015-10-21-supervised-learning-for-interpolation.md

 from Queue import Queue
 ```

-This is the last library we are currently import.
+This is the last library we are currently importing.
 Under this line, add the lines:

 ```python
 from sklearn import preprocessing